Dallas Homeopathic Teething Tablets and Gels Lawyer

 Contact a Dallas Personal Injury Lawyer

 The Benton Law Firm is currently investigating injury claims arising out of use of Hyland’s Homeopathic Teething Tablets and Gels, as well as similar homeopathic products under the Orajel Naturals and CVS Pharmacy labels.
-If you believe a loved one may have been injured due to use of a homeopathic teething product please contact The Benton Law Firm at (214) 219-4878 for a free consultation.
+If you believe a loved one may have been injured due to use of a homeopathic teething product please contact The Benton Law Firm at (214) 777-7777 for a free consultation.
+Read more about the pharmaceutical liability cases we handle.